elkronos/stat_py/README.md

 - matplotlib
 - seaborn

+## MNIST Classifier with Early Stopping

+This Python script builds and trains a neural network to classify handwritten digits using the MNIST dataset.
+It leverages PyTorch for model construction and training, with an implementation of early stopping for enhanced training efficiency.

+### Key Features

+1. **MNIST Dataset Loading and Preprocessing**: Loads the MNIST dataset, applies transformations like random rotations and flips, and normalizes the data.
+2. **Neural Network Construction**: Defines a multi-layer neural network with dropout layers to prevent overfitting.
+3. **Training with Early Stopping**: Implements a training loop with early stopping based on validation loss to prevent overtraining.
+4. **Performance Metrics**: Calculates accuracy and displays a confusion matrix for performance evaluation.

+### Neural Network Architecture

+The script defines a `NeuralNetwork` class with the following layers:
+- Linear layer (784 to 256 neurons) with ReLU activation and dropout
+- Linear layer (256 to 128 neurons) with ReLU activation and dropout
+- Linear layer (128 to 64 neurons) with ReLU activation and dropout
+- Output linear layer (64 to 10 neurons)

+### Training Process

+The script trains the model using the Adam optimizer and a step learning rate scheduler.
+The training loop includes:
+- Loss computation using Cross-Entropy Loss
+- Backpropagation and optimizer step
+- Validation loss calculation for early stopping
+- Accuracy and confusion matrix computation for each epoch

+### Dependencies

+To run this script, ensure you have the following libraries installed:
+- torch
+- torchvision
+- sklearn
+- numpy

+## Polychoric Correlation

+This Python script calculates the polychoric correlation coefficient between two ordinal variables.
+It's specifically designed to handle datasets where the underlying variables are assumed to follow a bivariate normal distribution.
+The script uses the `numpy` and `scipy` libraries to perform the calculations.

+### Key Features

+1. **Polychoric Correlation Calculation**: Computes the polychoric correlation coefficient, which is useful for understanding relationships between ordinal variables.
+2. **Data Preprocessing**: Includes functionality for preprocessing data, such as removing rows and columns with zero marginal.
+3. **Thresholds Calculation**: Determines the optimal threshold values for the ordinal variables.
+4. **Maximum Likelihood Estimation**: Uses Maximum Likelihood Estimation (MLE) for computing the polychoric correlation.
+5. **Standard Error and Confidence Interval Calculation**: Optionally calculates standard errors and confidence intervals for the correlation coefficient.

+### Utility Functions

+- `polychor(x, y=None, ML=False, std_err=False, maxcor=0.9999, start=None, thresholds=False)`: Main function to compute the polychoric correlation.
+Parameters:
+  - `x`, `y`: Input arrays or ordinal data.
+  - `ML`: If set to True, uses MLE for estimation.
+  - `std_err`: If set to True, calculates the standard error.
+  - `maxcor`: Maximum correlation threshold.
+  - `start`: Starting values for optimization.
+  - `thresholds`: If set to True, returns the calculated thresholds.

+### Dependencies

+To run this script, ensure you have the following libraries installed:
+- numpy
+- scipy

 ## T-Test And Assumptions Checker

 This Python script provides utility functions to perform both independent and dependent t-tests.
 The script utilizes libraries such as `numpy`, `scipy`, `matplotlib`, and `logging`.